patrickbwarren/inkscape-survex-export/README.md

 The extension appears under Extensions &rarr; Export  &rarr;
 Export drawing to .svx file&hellip;

-The following
-conventions are observed:
+The following conventions are observed:

-* all (poly)lines of a given color are converted to traverses in the survex file;
+* all (poly)lines of a given color (default red) are converted to traverses in the survex file;
-* a line of a second color determines the orientation (default S to N);
+* a line of a second color (default blue) determines the orientation (default S to N);
-* a line of a third color sets the scale (eg from the scale bar).
+* a line of a third color (default green) sets the scale (eg from the scale bar).

 Lines of any other color are ignored, as are other drawing objects.
-The colors are set by color tabs in the dialog box.
+The default colors can be changed in the color tabs in the dialog box.

 Exported (poly)lines are converted to traverses.
 If there is more than one traverse, each one is captured in a separate `*begin` and